thepolarbear0818/blog/pages/docs/faq.md

 is privacy respecting.
 For this reason less technical users, and those who feel like they need the extra security, can and should safely **enable it**.

-If you want to re-enable Google Safe Browsing insert the following prefs in your
+If you want to re-enable Google Safe Browsing you can use LibreWolf settings, or you can insert the following prefs in your overrides:
-overrides:

 ```js
 defaultPref("browser.safebrowsing.malware.enabled", true);